NightwindDev/Tweak-Tutorial/p13_substratetweaks.md

 ## A bit of history

 * Did you know that after all you're writing "Substrate" tweaks all the time?
 "But how?
 I literally use Logos syntax".
 That's true, but Theos does not.
 If you have stared at the theos compilation process before for whatever reason while waiting for it to compile, you may have noticed that it starts with `==> Preprocessing Tweak.x…`, this is because Logos is exactly that.
-A preprocessor written in Perl to make Objective-C hooking feel easier and snappier. *But what is Logos actually doing?* Well, if you dig into the folder theos generates after the preprocessing is done (.theos/), you'll see that's it's just a wrapper for the MobileSubstrate API, the one Saurik (the creator of Cydia) made a looong time ago to make it possible to create tweaks in a safer way than the original used back then, in the days of yore, (called swizzling).
+A preprocessor written in Perl to make Objective-C hooking feel easier and snappier. *But what is Logos actually doing?* Well, if you dig into the folder theos generates after the preprocessing is done (.theos/), you'll see that's it's just a wrapper for the Cydia Substrate API, the one Saurik (the creator of Cydia) made a looong time ago to make it possible to create tweaks in a safer way than the original used back then, in the days of yore, (called swizzling).
 It's very interesting actually, since you're swapping methods' implementations at runtime, basically hijacking the original one and replacing it with your own.
 More information about this will be linked at the end. <br>
 The Theos team made quite an impressive job so that you don't have to write usually "verbose" code and the burden is taken out of you.
-"But is writing tweaks with the MobileSubstrate API that hard?"
+"But is writing tweaks with the Cydia Substrate API that hard?"
 No actually, not at all.
 However, there are some concepts you need to understand first, and as mentioned above, benefits will arise by writing tweaks this way.

 # Benefits